Kounis syndrome: Pathophysiology

 In allergy, mast cells release inflammatory substances such as histamine, neutral proteases, arachidonic acid derivatives, platelet activating factor and a variety of cytokines and chemokines.
 These mediators can precipitate coronary artery spasm and accelerate the rupture of atheromatous plaques of the coronary arteries.
 This interferes with the blood flow to the heart muscle and causes symptoms otherwise indistinguishable from unstable angina.

 It is possible that even in people without direct evidence of allergy, the allergic response may be playing a role in acute coronary syndrome: markers of mast cell activation are found in people with ACS.

+The main marker of mast cell activation is inducible macrophage protein 1a (MIP-1α), which binds to mast cells when they are near each other.
+After allergen exposure, MIP-1α transcription and expression are induced by resident mononuclear cells in the substantia propria, which consist of CD68+ macrophages and monocytes.

 Diagnosis

 Kounis syndrome is often missed or underdiagnosed so understanding the disease process and clinical presentation while having a high suspicion for the problem is compulsory.
 It is important to focus on the duration of time between the trigger exposure and the onset of symptoms.
-Majority of the cases had a duration of under one hour while some had a duration of 6 hours.
+The majority of the cases had a duration of under one hour while some had a duration of 6 hours.
 EKG, chest x-ray, echocardiography, and angiography are needed if suspicion for myocardial ischemia or infarction is present.

 Patients with systemic allergic reactions associated with clinical, electrocardiographic, angiographic, echocardiographic and laboratory findings of acute myocardial ischemia should be diagnosed as having Kounis syndrome.
 EKG changes can be consistent with infarction most commonly in the inferior leads, ischemia, sinus bradycardia or tachycardia, heart block, atrial fibrillation, ventricular fibrillation, ventricular ectopic beats, QRS and QT prolongation, and findings similar to digoxin toxicity.
 Echocardiography assists with finding atherosclerotic stenosis and thrombosis.